Maece97/EDPOA/README.md

 - The Card service only contains the card limit in our implementation.
 In practice, this service should also contain more information on the card and more business logic about how that information can change.
 For example, it should contain the status of the card (open, closed, etc.) and business logic on how these can change.
 - We send the transactions from the Transaction Preprocessing Service to the Transaction service via a HTTP request.
 This is done for compatibility reasons with our already existing system from assignment 1.
 We are aware that this introduces runtime coupling between those two services.
 In the first round of refactoring, we would replace this with Kafka communication.
 Thereby, we reach better responsiveness which is a crucial non functional property in the first part of our system.
+- We ended up going back from our original aggregations for the Fraud Preprocessing service because our research found that this was not efficiently supported by the high-level Kafka Streams DSL and it was not clear how to implement this efficiently with the Kafka Streams API.
+We also wanted to try out some of the winowed aggregation functionality from Kafka Streams so that's why we went with this slimmed down version.

 ## Responsibilities